 - Bring a hat and sunscreen in summer.

 - Visiting Montjuic Castle?
 Make sure to go early in the morning to beat the crowds.

 - Take your own water bottle – the prices are steeper than the hill!

-If you have any questions about what to do at Montjuïc hill or anything else on your Barcelona holiday I am here to answer it in the comments below.
+If you have any questions about what to do at Montjuïc Hill or anything else on your Barcelona holiday, I am here to answer them in the comments below.